bbauska/W3Cx-3of5/README.md

 <p align="center" width="100%">
 <img src="./images/image127.png?raw=true"
    width="55%"
-   alt="Coordinate system" />
+   alt="Coordinate system." />
 </p>

--   <b>X<b> axis is horizontal, directed to the right
+-   <b>X</b> axis is horizontal, directed to the right

--   <b>Y<b> axis is vertical, directed downwards
+-   <b>Y</b> axis is vertical, directed downwards

 <h3 id="ch3-2-6">3.2.6 Drawing Rectangles in a Canvas</h3>

-Small errata about what I said in the above video: "*So let's get the canvas using the DOM API method document.getElementById() or better, use document.querySelector() that is a more recent method <b>from the DOM API**"*..
+Small errata about what I said in the above video: "*So let's get the canvas using the DOM API method document.getElementById() or better, use document.querySelector() that is a more recent method <b>from the DOM API</b>"*..

 The part is bold is not correct: querySelector, technically, comes from [Selectors API](https://www.w3.org/TR/selectors-api/).
 Just in case some people would like to check the specification.